Minor in Possession of Alcohol

 Attorney Kevin Bennett will work with you from the very beginning of your MIP case to help build a solid defense, put your case in the best light, and will work with dedication to help set your case apart from others.
 Obtaining great results for young clients and helping them keep a clean criminal record is extremely important to Mr. Bennett.

-If you have been ticketed or cited for MIP in Austin, Texas, contact Austin MIP lawyer Kevin Bennett.
-He can help you with all aspects of your case, including expunction.
+If you have been ticketed or cited for MIP in Austin, Texas, then contact Austin MIP lawyer Kevin Bennett.
+He can help you with all aspects of your case, including the expunction of the record for an alcohol offense.
 Call (512) 476-4626 today to set up a free consultation.

 Minor in Possession of Alcohol Information